corybrunson/ggalluvial/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

-Note that this is the first submission of this package to CRAN.
+There was one NOTE, that this is a new submission.

 ## Reverse dependencies